 How do you get back in shape at home with just 20 minutes to spare?
-This 20-minute workout is ideal to keep you healthy, put you back in shape and lose belly fat.
-It goes without saying that you should also have a sound nutritional plan in place.
+This 20-minute bodyweight workout is ideal for keeping you healthy, put you back in condition, and lose belly fat.
+It would be best if you also had a sound nutritional plan in place.

-The workout starts with an on-the-spot light jogging followed by eight bodyweight exercises designed to improve your muscular tone and burn fat.
+The workout starts with an on-the-spot light jogging followed by eight bodyweight exercises designed to improve your muscle tone and burn fat.

-These are good old fashioned, run of the mill exercises that still stand the test of time, as you come across them in gym classes or martial arts clubs.
-These quick workout routine was designed to improve both your cardiovascular fitness and your stamina while toning up your muscles.
+These are good old-fashioned, run-of-the-mill exercises that still stand the test of time, as you come across them in gym classes or martial arts clubs.
+This quick workout routine was designed to improve your cardiovascular fitness and stamina while toning up your muscles.

 This workout targets your whole body and is a good foundation regimen for more demanding circuit training workouts down the line.

 Just jog on the spot.
-It does not have to be hard, no high knees or jumping, just a gentle warming-up before the core exercises.
+It does not have to be complicated, no high knees or jumping, just a gentle warming-up before the core exercises.

-This is an old school exercise to burn fat.
-Start from a standing position with your feet close, then simply jump to a standing position with your feet on the side, wider than your shoulders, while at the same time lifting your arms from your sides to above your head.
+This is an old-school exercise to burn fat.
+Start from a standing position with your feet close, then jump to a vertical position with your feet on the side, wider than your shoulders, while at the same time lifting your arms from your sides to above your head.

 Jump back to the start position and keep repeating in quick succession.
 Make sure to slightly bend your knees at each landing to absorb the shock and keep your joints healthy.